Getting started with pgmoneta

 user = repl

-The "repl" user must have the "REPLICATION" role and have access to the "postgres" database,
+The repl user must have the REPLICATION role and have access to the postgres database, so for example

 local postgres repl scram-sha-256